geng-haoran/Simulately/docs/5_toolkits/ConvexDecomp.md

 collision detection can take from 10% to 50% of the total computation time, depending on the complexity of the object geometry.

-Using convex meshes to represent geometry can accelerate the narrow phase of collision detection, enhancing the overall performance of a physical simulation.
-Moreover, many simulators automatically convert your imported mesh into a convex hull by default.
+Using convex meshes to represent geometry can accelerate the narrow phase of collision detection, by simplifying the collision detection process, resulting in faster collision detection algorithms compared to the algorithm handling non-convex meshes.
+Thus, it can enhance the overall performance of physical simulation.
+Moreover, many simulators automatically **convert your imported mesh into a convex hull by default** (*middle sub-figure below*).
 If convex decomposition isn't performed beforehand, the simulation results might not be as expected.
 A classic example is a "closed mug" which cannot be used to hold water in the simulation.

 ![mug example](imgs/mug_collision.svg)